 As was His custom, He entered the synagogue on the Sabbath.
 I love that.
 Wherever you see Jesus in the gospels, Matthew, Mark, Luke and John, you will find Him on the Sabbath in the synagogue, always there.
 It was His custom to be in the synagogue on the Sabbath.
 When it came to the day of worship, the day which God had prescribed for worship, He was there, always faithful to the synagogue services.
 And you find that throughout Matthew, Mark, Luke and John.

 You know, they had some pretty high standards.
-That was the lowest officer there, he was the school master, he was the one who attended to the scrolls but according to Edersheim he had to be without reproach, his family without reproach.
+This guy was the lowest officer there.
+He was the school master.
+He was the one who attended to the scrolls, but according to Edersheim he had to be without reproach, his family without reproach.
 He had to be humble, modest.
 He had to know the Scriptures and he had to be distinct and correct in his pronunciation of Scripture, simple and neat in his dress, an absence of self-assertion.
 All qualities which later on show up in lists that Paul had for elders and deacons.
 So he handed Jesus the appropriate scroll.

 In Isaiah chapter 11 you have a similar prophecy about Messiah.
 In Isaiah 11 the Messiah is a shoot that springs from the stem of Jesse.
 Jesse is the father of David, meaning that He comes out of the Davidic line.
 He's a branch from his roots and it says, "The Spirit of the Lord will rest on Him.
 That Spirit of wisdom and understanding, the Spirit of counsel and strength, the Spirit of knowledge and the fear of the Lord," the seven-fold full Holy Spirit will rest on the Messiah, so it says in Isaiah chapter 11.
 In Isaiah chapter 42 and verse 1, "Behold My Servant, Messiah, whom I uphold, My chosen one in whom My soul delights, I have put My Spirit upon Him."
 Again another